environment-toolkit/et/README.md

     <img src="images/logo.png" alt="logo" style="width:150px;"/>
 </div>

-Environment Toolkit (`et`) is an Infrastructure as Code tool created by Platform Engineers at No_Ops.
+The environment toolkit provides a set of tools for building Infrastructure as Code (IaC) configurations on public cloud providers.
+It consists of a CLI called `et` to bootstrap, build, publish, and execute `beacons`, which are collections of resources.
+These `beacons` are indexed and made discoverable through the `hub`.

-We bring composition to infrastructure, the community has built a set of Blueprints which can be composed together to build a stack.
+This way, the environment toolkit brings composition to infrastructure, through a set of `beacons` composed together to build a `stack`.

 ## Architecture Terms

 1. `et` - the cli
-2. Blueprint - CDK-TF modules created by the community and registered in the Environment Toolkit registry
+2. Beacon - CDK-TF modules created by the community and registered in the Environment Toolkit registry
-3. Spec - the spec file which contains a class, code, data and a list of resources
+3. Spec - the spec file which contains a `class`, `code`, `data` and a list of resources
 4. Stack - the output of running a spec with Environment Toolkit
-5. Class - a term we took from CMDB, which helps validate a list of Blueprints
+5. Class - a term we took from CMDB, which helps validate a list of Beacons
-6. Resource - a Blueprint + Data = a resource
+6. Resource - a Beacon + Data = a resource
 7. Primary Resource - Every class has a set of resources that are primary and atleast one of those primary services needs to be defined
 8. Secondary Resource - Every class has a set of resrouces that are secondary, these are resources that support the primary service and are optional
 9. Reference - A reference will connect a resource to an external stack